dakingffo/MPSC_queue/README.md

     NextChunk2 -- "Empty: Request Page" --> GlobalMutex
 ```
 ## Performance Benchmark

-The MPSC queue utilizes a **Thread-Local Node Pool** and a **Wait-Free Global Chunk Stack** to minimize contention and eliminate runtime heap fragmentation.
-Actually, heap operations only happend log(N) times, and no matter thread_local or global operations are O(1).

 The results below demonstrate throughput (Million Operations per Second) under high concurrency stress.